minddust/minddust.github.io/_posts/2014-04-11-opensourced-minddust-com.md

 tags: [github, open-source]
 ---

-A friend just ask me if he could see my [GitHub Pages](http://pages.github.com/) setup.
+A friend ask me if he could see my [GitHub Pages](http://pages.github.com/) setup.

-> Well sure - look at my repositories
+> Well sure just look at my repositories

 But than i noticed that it's private for no reason - so here we go!